Camponotus atriceps

 Camponotus atriceps, previously referred as C. abdominalis, is a species of carpenter ant, endemic to the Americas.
+In the Amazon region, C. atriceps has been seen attacking colonies of stingless bees of the genus Melipona, especially M. flavolineata and M. fasciculata.
+It destroys hives and eats brood when food is low.
+Field research at Embrapa Amazônia Oriental in Brazil discovered that ants can be attracted to empty hive "trap boxes," offering an efficient non-chemical alternative for safeguarding managed bee colonies.
+Utilization of trap boxes in communal shelters of stingless bee colonies as a non-chemical method for controlling tracuá carpenter ants (Camponotus atriceps).

 Habitat

 It has been found in a variety of moist and forested habitats, including wet lowland and rainforest, tropical rainforests, pine or oak forests, wet montane forest, and in mature wet forest.
 It occurs from near sea level to as high as 2,290 meters.